 Installing a traffic control signal at some intersections might be justified to encourage concentration and organization of traffic flow on a roadway network.

-If you would like to request a new traffic signal, please e-mail the Winston-Salem Department of Transportation.
+If you would like to request a new traffic signal, you can contact the Winston-Salem Department of Transportation by emailing City Link ( email@example.com ).